parisGPB/Neural-Style-Transfer/README.md

 To represent the **content image**, a deep layer is used.
 Deeper (or last) layers in the network capture the high-level content in terms of objects and their arrangement in the input image but do not constrain the exact pixel values of the reconstruction.
 In contrast, reconstructions from the lower layers simply reproduce the exact pixel values of the original image.

-To represent the **style image**, which is defined as the artistic features such as textures, pattern, brightnes,etc., it is mandatory to employ a feature space originally designed to capture texture information.
+To represent the **style image**, which is defined as the artistic features such as textures, pattern, brightness,etc., it is mandatory to employ a feature space originally designed to capture texture information.
 As texture have different detail levels, this information is not located in just one layer.
 Therefore, the first convolutional layer of each block are used to achieve a representation in all detail levels.
 Correlations between the different filter responses over the spatial extent of the feature maps are calculated.
 By including the feature correlations of multiple layers, it is obtained a stationary, multi-scale representation of the input image, which captures its texture information but not the global arrangement.

 ### Loss Functions
 The principle of neural style transfer is to define two loss functions, one that describes how different the content of two images are, Lcontent, and one that describes the difference between the two images in terms of their style, Lstyle.
 Then, given three images, a desired style image, a desired content image, and the input image (initialized with the content image or some noise), we try to transform the input image to joinly minimize the content distance with the content image and the style distance with the style image.
-In summary, we’ll take the base input image, a content image that we want to match, and the style image that we want to match.
+In summary, we’ll take the base input image, a content image that we want to match and the style image that we want to match.
 We’ll transform the base input image by minimizing the content and style distances (losses) via backpropagation, creating an image that mixes the content and the style of both images.

 Notice the parameters Alpha and Beta, which are the weighting factors for content style reconstruction.
 It will be the proportion between content and style weights what will determine if the result prioritizes the content or the style.
 Also notice that what really matters is the proportion between them, that is why in some equations we find just one parameter (in those cases we assume Beta = 1).
 <p align="center">